-Enhancing opportunities for youth education about the wonders of the natural world of the Mississippi Valley Watershed is a key MVFN goal.
+Enhancing opportunities for the education of young people about the wonders of the natural world is a key MVFN goal.

-It aims to develop and expand the interests of the children in the natural world with the hopes that they may grow to be lifelong naturalists and citizen scientists.
+A fun program designed for kids aged 6 to 11 with a keen interest in and curiosity about the natural world around them, MVFN’s Young Naturalists Program aims to develop and expand the interests of the children in the natural world, with the hopes that they become lifelong naturalists and citizen scientists.

-Response to the program has been extremely enthusiastic and enrollment has grown to require 2 groups for each Saturday session of the program:
+Response to the program has been extremely enthusiastic and enrollment has grown to require two groups for each Saturday session of the program:

 Session A: 9:00 am to 10:45 am

-Each 105 minute session includes a short interactive presentation, several hands-on activities, and a take home craft or activity.
-To ensure optimal success and safety, each session has a maximum of 15 children and sessions are led by Program Leader, Patty McLaughlin, and at least 2 additional Mississippi Valley Field Naturalist adult Volunteers.
+Each 105-minute session includes a short interactive presentation, hands-on activities and a take home craft or activity.
+To ensure optimal success and safety, each session has a maximum of 15 children.
+Sessions are led by Program Leader, Stephanie Cleland and at least two additional MVFN adult Volunteers.

 To guide the children on their adventures, handouts are given out each session.
 Their “personalized nature journals” are also equipped with blank and lined paper as well as sheet covers to store any ‘neat’ piece of nature they may find.
 The Young Naturalists record all of their observations both at the sessions and at home in their nature journals provided by the program.